Introducing: Yogurt cups reincarnated

 You can put all Stonyfield yogurt cups stamped with a #5 recycling symbol including 6 oz. cups, 32 oz. quarts, and Greek cups in the Gimme 5 bin.

-In 2013, we will collect over 250,000 lbs of plastic in our retail collection program.
-That is the equivalent of the amount of plastic in 16.9 million yogurt cups.
+Each year, we collect an average of 250,000 lbs of #5 plastic through the Gimme 5 program.
 Since Stonyfield joined the program, we have collected the equivalent of 40 million yogurt cups.
 Together we're making a mountain of difference.

 Preserve began collecting #5 plastic Stonyfield yogurt cups and turning them into Preserve Toothbrushes and Razors in 1999.
 Little did we know back then that we'd further strengthen our ties with Stonyfield by working with them years later on the Gimme 5 program to provide a solution for #5 plastic recycling.